These vegan chocolate banana muffins are moist double-chocolate banana muffins with a delicious chocolate crumb and banana flavor.

 - 1 teaspoon Baking Powder

 - ½ teaspoon Salt

 - ¼ cup Unsweetened Cocoa Powder

-- 1 ½ cup All-purpose Flour - or spelt flour
+- 1 ½ cup All-Purpose Flour - or spelt flour

-- Preheat oven to 350°F (180°C).
+- Preheat the oven to 350°F (180°C).
 Line a 12-hole muffin tray with paper cups, or grease your tray with coconut oil.
 Set aside.

 - Peel the ripe bananas, mash on a plate with a fork or potato mashed until smooth.
 It is ok if you still have chunks of banana.
 Measure precisely the amount required by the recipe and place it in a large mixing bowl.

 - In the large mixing bowl, combine mashed banana, almond milk, melted coconut oil, and vanilla.

 - Stir in cocoa powder, coconut sugar, salt, baking powder, and baking soda until smooth and well combined.
 Now add the all-purpose flour in two equal batches.
 Stir between each batch until smooth and completely incorporated.
 You want a smooth batter with no flour lumps – it is ok to have banana lumps!